dmorse/pscfpp/README.md

 - Kexin Chen
 - Ying Zheng

+## Support

+Development of PSCF has been supported by several National Science Foundation (NSF) grants.
+The most recent of these was a grant from the Cyberinfrastructure for Sustained Scientific Development (CSSI) program, grant 2103627.
+Earlier work was supported by NSF Division of Materials Research (DMR), grants DMR-1725272, DMR-1333669, and DMR-1310436.

 ## License and copyright

 This C++/CUDA version of PSCF is free, open source software.
 It is distributed under the terms of the GNU General Public License (GPL) as published by the Free Software Foundation, either version 3 of the License or (at your option) any later version.
 PSCF is distributed without any warranty, without even the implied warranty of merchantability or fitness for a particular purpose.
 See the LICENSE file or the
 <a href=http://www.gnu.org/licenses/>gnu web page</a> for details.

 Copyright 2015-2025, The Regents of the University of Minnesota.

-## Support

-Development of PSCF has been supported most recently by the National Science Foundation (NSF) program for Cyberinfrastructure for Sustained Scientific Development (CSSI) Grant No. 2103627, and by earlier NSF Division of Materials Research (DMR) grants numbers DMR-1725272, DMR-1333669, and DMR-1310436.